Some posts contain compensated links. Please read this disclaimer for more info.

+So, now you might wonder how much it costs to get from Mykonos to Santorini by ferry.
 Of course, when it comes to prices, the time of the year you’re traveling directly affects your fee.
 Prices tend to go up in summer, but also during special holidays such as Easter.

-Ports of Departure and Arrival
+Ports Of Departure And Arrival

-When it comes to your port of call, remember that there are two different ports both in Mykonos and Santorini.
+When it comes to your port of call, remember that there are two different ports, both in Mykonos and Santorini.
 However, most ferries depart from the Athinios Port in Santorini (also known as the new port), while the port of Fira is usually used by cruise ships.

 Ferry Companies Connecting Mykonos And Santorini